sharpclone/Word2Mp3/Windows/README.md

 USAGE:

-MAKE SURE TO HAVE INPUT.TXT IN THE SAME FOLDER WITH THE EXECUTABLE!!!
+MAKE SURE TO HAVE "input.txt" IN THE SAME FOLDER WITH THE EXECUTABLE!!!

 1. Make a file called input.txt and write in it the words that you want to convert to a mp3